saddington/yen-handbook/3-employment.md

 # Employment Policies
 *For your reference and review*

 The following you'll find more information regarding your employment at Yen!
-Like always, if you have any questions, feel free to ping John on Slack or share your thoughts in **#OrgDev**!
+Like always, if you have any questions, feel free to ping Su

 **Table of Contents**